adamchainz/conjecture/docs/design.rst

 build everything else: Fixed size blocks of bytes, shrinking lexicographically when viewed as a sequence of unsigned integers in [0, 256).

-For example, the following is a good generator for 64-bit integers:
+For example, the following is a good generator for unsigned 64-bit integers:

 .. code-block:: python

-  def int64s():
+  def uint64s():
-    return byteblock(8).map(lambda b: int.from_bytes(b, 'big', signed=True))
+    return byteblock(8).map(lambda b: int.from_bytes(b, 'big'))

-This will produce an order where positive is simpler than negative, and otherwise closer to zero is simpler (from_bytes with signed uses twos complement).
+If you want *unsigned* integers you can't just use two's complement, you want one's complement: Use the high bit as the sign bit and leave the remainder alone.
+This is to get the desired 'positive is simpler than negative, otherwise closer to zero is simpler' behaviou.

 So all that is needed is a good shrinker for blocks of bytes and everything else follows.